What You Should Know

 Unfortunately, the disease has no clear warnings before attacking the mouth.
 It simply hides in the dark places, destroying gum tissue and teeth.
 In the early stages, your gums will become sore and bleed easily, which contributes to a stench in your mouth.
 As the disease worsens, your teeth loosen, wriggle apart, and ultimately fall out.

 We examine your mouth for any possible signs so we can help prevent the problem before it occurs.
-But if it does occur, we offer you the chance to minimize the loss of your bone and preserve your teeth, diagnose the progression of this disease, and offer an opportunity for you to minimize bone loss and preserve your smile at Pro Dental Dallas.
+But if it does occur, we offer you the chance to minimize the loss of your bone and preserve your teeth, diagnose the progression of this disease, and preserve your smile at Pro Dental Dallas.